WHAT IS ACUTE GLAUCOMA?

-This condition, which is caused by a sudden rise in the internal eyeball pressure, mainly affects the middle-aged and elderly.
+Acute glaucoma is a condition caused by a sudden rise in the internal eyeball pressure, mainly affects the middle-aged and elderly.
 The patient complains of sudden onset of pain, redness and blurring of vision.
 The eye pain can be severe enough to cause nausea and vomiting and to be misinterpreted as a one-sided headache.
 Sometimes, the phenomenon of seeing coloured rings or haloes around bright lights.

 Sometimes the visual complaint is sudden loss of vision rather than blurred vision.
 The likely causes of this are acute glaucoma, retina detachment, branch retinal vein occlusion, retinal artery occlusion and diabetic eye disease.